miekg/learninggo/beyond.md

 ## Allocation
-Go also has garbage collection, meaning that you don't have to worry about memory deallocation.\footnote{The downside is that you know have to worry about garbage collection.
+Go also has garbage collection, meaning that you don't have to worry about memory deallocation.^[The downside is that you know have to worry about garbage collection.
 If you really need it garbage collection in a Go program can be disabled by running it with the environment variable `GOGC` set to `off`:
-`GOGC=off ./myprogram`.}
+`GOGC=off ./myprogram`.]

 To allocate memory Go has two primitives, `new` and `make`.
 They do different things and apply to different types, which can be confusing, but the rules are simple.
 The following sections show how to handle allocation in Go and hopefully clarifies the somewhat artificial distinction between `new` (((built-in, new))) and `make` (((built-in!make))).

 ### Allocation with new
-The built-in function `new` is essentially the same as its namesakes in other languages: `new(T)` allocates zeroed storage for a new item of type `T` and returns its address, a value of type `*T`.
+The built-in function `new` is essentially the same as its namesakes in other
+languages: `new(T)` allocates zeroed storage for a new item of type `T` and returns its address, a value of type `*T`.
 Or in other words, it returns a pointer to a newly allocated zero value of type `T`.
 This is important to remember.

 The documentation for `bytes.Buffer` states that "the zero value for Buffer is an empty buffer ready to use.".
 Similarly, `sync.Mutex` does not have an explicit constructor or Init method.
 Instead, the zero value for a `sync.Mutex` is defined to be an unlocked mutex.

 ### Allocation with make
 The built-in function `make(T, args)` serves a purpose different from `new(T)`.
-It creates slices, maps, and channels *only*, and it returns an initialized (not zero!) value of type `T`, and not a pointer:
-`*T`.
-The reason
-for the distinction is that these three types are, under the covers, references to data structures that must be initialized before use.
+It creates slices, maps, and channels *only*, and it returns an initialized (not zero!) value of type `T`, and not a pointer: `*T`.
+The reason for the distinction is that these three types are, under the covers, references to data structures that must be initialized before use.
 A slice, for example, is a three-item descriptor containing a pointer to the data (inside an array), the length, and the capacity; until those items are initialized, the slice is `nil`.
 For slices, maps, and channels, `make` initializes the internal data structure and prepares the value for use.

-For instance,
-`make([]int, 10, 100)`
-allocates an array of 100 ints and then creates a slice structure with length 10 and a capacity of 100 pointing at the first 10 elements of the array.
-In contrast,
+For instance, `make([]int, 10, 100)` allocates an array of 100 ints and then
-`new([]int)` returns
-a pointer to a newly allocated, zeroed slice structure, that is, a pointer to a `nil` slice value.
+creates a slice structure with length 10 and a capacity of 100 pointing at the first 10 elements of the array.
+In contrast, `new([]int)` returns a pointer to a newly allocated, zeroed slice structure, that is, a pointer to a `nil` slice value.
 These examples illustrate the difference between `new` and `make`.

 {callout="//"}
     var p *[]int = new([]int)       //<1>